 Now you know exactly what to bring on your next hiking adventure in the mountains!
 So, what is there left to do?
 First, always thoroughly research the trail or route you intend to take.
 Find out if there’s water you can purify while out on the trail or if you must carry a day’s worth of water with you.
 Discover if there have been recent wildlife sightings or if there are ticks that are prevalent on the trail.
 Also, remember to check the weather and pack appropriate clothing.

 Once you’ve decided on a route, create a trip plan detailing your departure time and location, your finishing time and location and the exact route you will take.
 Send this information to a close friend the night before.
+AdventureSmart has a free app to help make this easy.
 When you arrive at your finishing location or back into cell service, let this friend know that you’ve completed the hike and are safe.
-Ensure that your friend is aware that if they don’t hear from you by the estimated return time that they must call 911 or the appropriate Search and Rescue agency to inform them of your absence.
+Ensure that your friend is aware that if they don’t hear from you by the estimated return time that they must call 911.

 Although this might sound like an excessive amount of preparation, it could make all the difference should things go wrong while you’re in the mountains.
 Know yourself, know your limitations and ideally, always go with someone you trust.